Road trip Senja in Norway 🇳🇴

 Historic fishing village of Mefjordvaer

 The historic fishing village of Mefjordvaer is located at the end of the side road 7868.
 On the way to the village you pass the town of Senjahopen and through the fjord Mefjorden.
-The fjord, which is 16 kilometers long, is rich in various hiking trails.
+The fjord, which is 9 miles (16 kilometers) long, is rich in various hiking trails.

 Not only can you discover the village and the various activities that can be done in the area, you can also enjoy the beautiful view at the breakwater at this end of the National Scenic Route.
 The Norwegian government has placed a special building here, where you can fully enjoy the view.
 The building also has sanitary facilities, which are open all year round.